This page has been designed to give parents and their children all the information they need to know about Lateral Flow Testing.

 You should then wait behind a cone for a testing bay to become available (wait until asked before stepping forward.)

 You will need to conduct a self swab (watch the training video and study the leaflet below before coming onto the school site so you know what to expect).
 This will involve sanitising your hands, blowing your nose and sanitising your hands again.
-You will then need to swab both nostrils (please ensure all nose studs are removed before attending).
-Please note the swabbing technique may changes in accordance with advice from public health.
+You will then need to swab both sides of your tonsils followed by one of your nostrils (please ensure all nose studs are removed before attending).
+Please note this has changed due to the new guidance provided by the DfE.

 You will then leave out of the back fire exit of the sports hall.